Coupled Hydrodynamics in Dipole-Conserving Quantum Systems: Model and Microscopic Field Theory

 \section{Model and Microscopic Field Theory}

 We study the dipole-conserving lattice Hamiltonian

 where $\hat{\phi}_{i}^{\dagger}/ \hat{\phi}_{i}$ denote the bosonic creation/annihilation operators and $\hat{n}_{i} = \hat{\phi}_{i}^{\dagger}\hat{\phi}_{i}$ the occupation number operator on site $i$.
 The first term describes a short-ranged and dipole-conserving hopping of bosons which can be interpreted as a kinetic term for particle-hole pairs.
-The second term captures local repulsion between bosons.
-We consider fillings above unity, where hydrodynamical behaviour is not expected to be inhibited by effects such as strong Hilbert space fragmentation ~\cite{sala_ergodicity-breaking_2020, morningstar_kinetically_2020}.
+The second term captures local repulsion between bosons which competes with the hopping strength.
+The equilibrium phase diagram of such dipole-conserving Bose-Hubbard models has recently been discussed in Ref.~\cite{lake2022}.
+We consider fillings above unity, where hydrodynamic behaviour is not expected to be inhibited by effects such as strong Hilbert space fragmentation ~\cite{sala_ergodicity-breaking_2020, morningstar_kinetically_2020}.
 This regime is challenging to investigate by numerical methods such as exact diagonalization and matrix product states due to the unrestricted local Hilbert space dimension, the rapid build up of entanglement, as well as the large systems and late times required to reach the hydrodynamic regime.
 Our microscopic, non-equilibrium field theoretic approach overcomes these limitations at the expense of approximating interaction effects.

-\subsection{Non-Equilibrium Field Theory.}
+\subsection{Non-Equilibrium Field Theory}

 In the following, we will derive self-consistent equations of motion for the correlations that characterize transport of charge and energy.
 Here, we outline our approach and defer further technical details to App. \ref{app:eoms}.